gardener/gardener-extension-registry-cache/docs/development/getting-started-locally.md

 kubectl create -f example/shoot-registry-mirror.yaml
 ```

-## Tearing Down the Dev Environment
+## Tearing Down the Development Environment

-To tear down the development environment delete the Shoot cluster or disable the `registry-cache` extension in the Shoot's specification.
+To tear down the development environment, delete the Shoot cluster or disable the `registry-cache` extension in the Shoot's specification.
 When the extension is not used by the Shoot anymore, you can run:

 ```bash
 make extension-down